 Hitomi stifled a groan, not realizing the perturbed glances their parents were sending her.

-"I can't believe this," she grumbled, stepping out of the limousine and looking up at the large modern-looking house in the middle of the compound.
+"I can't believe this," she grumbled, stepping out of the SUV and looking up at the large modern-looking house in the middle of the compound.
 She thought she could change their father's mind but all the cajoling and begging she did for the previous months were for naught.
 Their father remained resolute and she took comfort in the memory of Millerna's soothing tones as she reminded Hitomi that the situation was only temporary.
 Temporary but so annoying anyway, she grumbled internally, glaring at her brother who looked too happy for her taste.

 "This is going to be awesome, don't you think so, Tomi?"